yoheinakajima/babyagi/README.md

 STOP_CRITERIA=The condition under which the ultimate objective is achieved

 PLAUSI_NUMBER=Plausibilization is done based on the latest task result's contribution to the ultimate objective.
 Each completed task gets evaluated and a percentage value is assigned.
 After a factor is applied (value*0.01).
-The values are added up each cycle and checked against the PLAUSI_NUMBER.
-If the value is greater PLAUSI_NUMBER, the final prompt is triggered.
+The values are added up each cycle and checked if greater than the PLAUSI_NUMBER.

-FINAL_PROMPT=Description for action which shall be executed when the ultimate objective has been achieved, before stopping the script
+FINAL_PROMPT=Description for action which shall be executed when the ultimate objective (or enough plausibility) has been achieved, before stopping the script

 <<<<<<<<<<<<<<<<<<<<<<<